ethereum-optimism/design-docs/protocol/strict-derivation.md

 - _Partial Span Batch Validity_ determines the validity of singular batches within a span batch individually, only invalidating the remaining span batch upon the first invalid batch.
-- _Steady Batch Derivation_ derives invalid singluar batches immediately as deposit-only blocks.
+- _Steady Batch Derivation_ derives invalid singular batches immediately as deposit-only blocks.
 - _Strict Batch Ordering_ requires batches within and across channels to be strictly ordered.

-The design space and some proposed solutions will be discussed, together with pratical implications for batcher implementations that have to satisfy the stricter rules.
+The design space and some proposed solutions will be discussed, together with practical implications for batcher implementations that have to satisfy the stricter rules.

 # Partial Span Batch Validity

 ## Problem Statement + Context

-Before Holocene, Span Batch validity is handled atomically, i.e., either all singluar batches that can be derived from a span batch are valid, or if any of them is invalid (during batch queue checks), the whole span batch is dropped.
+Before Holocene, Span Batch validity is handled atomically, i.e., either all singular batches that can be derived from a span batch are valid, or if any of them is invalid (during batch queue checks), the whole span batch is dropped.
 This has negative implications for Fault Proofs: in a worst-case scenario, if the to-be-fault-proven block is the first batch in a span batch, to